Raunakfr/multifunc/README.md

 <h3>
 <h5>
   1. Datetime: For the timer during  focus mode.<br>
   2. Threading: VERY important.
-Used for waiting for user input alongwith monitoring the apps (two blocking actions done together).<br>
+Used for waiting for user input along with monitoring the apps (two blocking actions done together).<br>
   3. Psutil: For app monitoring through process ids and names.<br>
   4. Time: For using the sleep function.<br>
 </h5>